Ahmad Nurani: Role for strengthening democracy in Pakistan

 Nurani took stand against the martial law regime of Muhammad Zia-ul-Haq.
 His party was one of the founding members of Pakistan National Alliance (PNA) formed on January 10, 1977 and “Pakistan Awami Ittihad” (PAI) in 1988.

 During Zia's regime, he raised his voice for the rehabilitation of the political parties, restoration of the judicial powers and finishing the military courts, elimination of the Martial law; and announcement of the election schedule.
 He was also guiding force for the formation of another electoral alliance Islami Jamhuri Mahaz in May 1999.
 Through his efforts, Nurani, formed an alliance of six religious, political parties, named as the Muttahida Majlis-i-Amal (MMA), came into being in 2001.
 He was chosen as its founding President.

 Religious views

-Nurani argued with ideologies such as the Deobandism and Wahhabism and most strictly with the Qadiani (the cursed ones).
+Nurani argued with ideologies such as the Deobandism and Wahhabism and most strictly with the Qadiani.
 He spent his scholarly life in promoting Barelvism and Ahmad Raza Khan as the Mujaddid (Islamic reviver) of the 14th Islamic century.